RalucaGh/RalucaGh.github.io/about.md

 - I am currently studying an MSc in Data Science at the University of Essex and I dream of one day being able to understand complex Machine Learning Algorithms.
 - I have completed a BSc in Criminology and Psychology where I fell in love with Data and Statistics, and I tried to hone that by deep diving into database creation and data analysis with SQL.
-- Before any of these I got myself a nice shining nursing degree where I fell in love with science (and learnd how to fix some boo-boos)
+- Before any of these I got myself a nice shining nursing degree where I fell in love with science (and learned how to fix some boo-boos)

 ### Fun facts: